Olszewski-Jakub/Crowdeo-Dashboard/README.md

-# Crowd Tracking using BLE on Raspberry Pi Pico W
+# (Work in progress)Crowd Tracking using BLE on Raspberry Pi Pico W

 This project focuses on the development of a crowd tracking system using Bluetooth Low Energy (BLE) technology in conjunction with the Raspberry Pi Pico W microcontroller.
 The primary objective is to create a reliable solution for accurately monitoring and tracking the movement of individuals within a designated area.